-Our goal is share the latest information on nuclear power, and its health effects.
+Our goal is share the latest information on nuclear power, and its health effects, and the why we must end its use.
 We want to encourage our readers to share information and be active!

 We are on Facebook!
 Get the latest news & spread the word by “recommending” us.

 - We see that environmental toxins are epidemic and a major factor in disease.